electricessence/TypeScript.NET/README.md

 To name a few.

+## Release Notes:
+* 4.0.0: Marks the first release using TypeScript 2.
+Strict Null Checking is built in and will propagate through generics as it should.

 ## Highlights
 * [**Linq**](https://github.com/electricessence/TypeScript.NET/tree/master/source/System.Linq): Full linq.js library ported to TypeScript with improvements and optimizations.
 Proper use of IEnumerable&lt;T&gt; with passing unit tests.
 All the things you love about Linq, but fully typed and JS compatible.    **\*\*All collections now support a ```.linq``` lazy helper property when using NodeJS/CommonJS.**
 * [**Exceptions**](https://github.com/electricessence/TypeScript.NET/tree/master/source/System/Exceptions): There is a growing set of Exceptions like ArgumentNullException, ArgumentOutOfRangeException, etc that are useful in making decisions about how to handle errors using *instanceof* as if you used multiple *catch* statements in C#.